-Guide to Choosing Wood for a Pergola
+Choosing the Best Wood for a Pergola

 Two classic choices of wood for pergola kits that offer those features and more are #1 pressure treated Southern Yellow Pine and Western Red Rough Sawn Tight Knot Cedar.
 Both are excellent choices for a sturdy pergola that will last for many years.
 These wood types offer strength and durability that look good in many types of settings from rustic to traditional.
 Which type do you prefer?

 Wood Comparison Guide for Pergolas

 We’ll start with a high level comparison of the two most common wood types for sturdy quality pergolas, western red cedar and pressure-treated pine.
 Three factors that will impact your choice are climate, cost, and finishing.
 We’ll provide details about each to help you decide.

 Rough Sawn Western Red Cedar Pergola Wood